talkkonnect/talkkonnect/README.md

 ### Building talkkonnect Additional Optional Hardware and Precautions ###

+You can find the typical circuit diagram in PDF format for raspberry pi 2,3 Series, Zero 2W [here](https://github.com/talkkonnect/talkkonnect/blob/main/circuit-diagram/Schematic_talkkonnect_2023-12-13.pdf)

-You can use an external microphone with push buttons (up/down) for Channel navigation for a mobile transceiver like experience.
+You can use an external microphone with push buttons (up/down) or rotary encoder for Channel navigation for a mobile transceiver like experience.
 Currently talKKonnect works with 4×20 Hitachi [HD44780](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf) LCD screen in parallel mode.
 Other screens like 0.96" and 1.3" [OLED](https://learn.adafruit.com/adafruit-oled-displays-for-raspberry-pi) with I2C interface is also currently supported.
-Currently for SPI only seven segment displays are supported.
+Currently for SPI only seven segment displays are supported using MAX7219 chip.

 Low cost Class-D audio amplifiers like [PAM8403](https://www.instructables.com/id/PAM8403-6W-STEREO-AMPLIFIER-TUTORIAL/) or similar “D” class amplifiers, are recommended for talKKonnect builds.

-A good shileded cable for microphone is recommended to keep the noise picked up to a minimum.
-Talkkonnect also supports mems microphones with very good quality audio.
-However for MEMS microphones it is recommended that you compile the kernel module (driver) for the MEMs microphone of your choice.
-ADAFruit has a good guide to do this.
+A good shileded cable for microphone is recommended to keep the noise picked up to a minimum for mics when using analog soundcards.
 Instead of the onboard sound card or USB Sound Card, you can also use a ReSpeaker compatiable HAT, or a ReSpeaker USB Sound Card with built in Amplifier and achieve great audio quality results in a compact form factor.

 #### You can connect LED indicators that can be build on the front panel of your build to show the following statuses ####